Popular related searches

 Design patterns

-Part of what makes UX and UI design so appealing is there are so many transferable skills.
-Some of them are:
+Part of what makes UX and UI design so appealing is the many transferable skills, and here we go with some of them, below:

 What Does a UX Designer Actually Do?

-UX design is varied and multi-disciplinary.
-You'll conduct user research through interviews, usability tests and card sorting (among other methods) to discover user behavior, needs and pain points (the users’ problems).
-To develop products, you’ll conduct competitor analyses and craft product strategies.
-You’ll also develop content, wireframes and prototypes.
-You can learn more about being a UX designer in this article.
+UX design is varied and multi-disciplinary—and it’s pretty broad in this regard.
+You'll conduct user research through interviews, usability tests, and card sorting—among other methods—to discover user behavior, needs, and pain points (the users’ problems), and you can learn more about being a UX designer in this article.

 What Does a UI Designer Actually Do?